The Impact Measurement and Knowledge Team

 Francisco Bolaños is an impact measurement specialist focusing on quantitative research.
 His work entails the application of quasi-experimental methods of impact evaluation and econometric analysis in development related topics.
 He also has experience in quantitative research on social protection, youth unemployment, public finance of local governments and international trade in El Salvador.
 In El Salvador, he has lectured courses on microeconomics and social security at undergraduate level.
 He holds a Master's degree in Development Studies with specialisation in Econometric Analysis of Development Policies from the International Institute of Social Studies of Erasmus University Rotterdam.
 During his free time, he enjoys playing football, going to the gym and connecting with the nature.
 He is passionate also about cooking and trying new recipes.

-Marieke joined Oxfam Novib in 2019 as a junior impact measurement specialist focusing on quantitative research.
-She holds a Master’s degree in Development Economics (cum laude) from Wageningen University.
-Prior to joining Oxfam Novib, Marieke worked at PAX on a project that uses survey data as a conversation starter and means for voicing civilians in security related discussions (implemented in Iraq and South Sudan).
-She has also worked together with CIAT and WEcR on various quantitative analyses related to the food system in Vietnam.
-In her free time, Marieke enjoys playing sports (korfball, fitness, roller skating), reading, cooking, scrapbooking, and playing the piano.
+Marieke Meeske joined Oxfam Novib in 2019 as an impact measurement specialist.
+Her work at Oxfam Novib centres on supporting teams in Oxfam to evaluate the impact of their interventions, and to inform their programmes and campaigns with evidence-based recommendations.
+She focuses primarily on quantitative research methods.
+Marieke holds a Master’s degree in Development Economics (cum laude) from Wageningen University.
+Prior to joining Oxfam Novib, she worked at PAX on a project that uses survey data as a conversation starter and means for voicing civilians in security related discussions (implemented in Iraq and South Sudan).
+Next to work, Marieke enjoys playing sports, cooking, reading and scrapbooking.